wing5wong/artisan-whs-static/source/_events/2019-09-09_time-schedule-for-juniors-during-senior-examinations.md

 ---
-title: Time Schedule while Senior Examinations are on
+title: Time Schedule while Senior are sitting Examinations
 date: 2019-09-12T01:49:40.359Z
 ---
 The time schedule for our Junior students will be altered slightly due to the Senior Examinations: